 Russian Women Are Extremely Beautiful

-It's true, Russian women are known for their soft, angular faces, the tight yet delicate musculature of their physiques, and their light, flawless skin, but that's not always the case in Russia as it isn't always the case in America's "most beautiful" cities.
+It's true, Russian women are known for their beauty, but that's not always the case in Russia as it isn't always the case in America's "most beautiful" cities.

 Still, Russian women in cities are known to go out and lavish outfits, complete with fur coats, fine jewelry, and flawless makeup and hair.
 If you're venturing out to experience the nightlife, you're sure to encounter dozens of beautiful Russian women, but strike up a conversation and you'll quickly see they're also extremely intelligent and personable—as long as you're nice.